crytic/building-secure-contracts/development-guidelines/guidelines.md

 ### Documentation and Specifications

-Update documentation at different levels as you implement the contracts:
+Write documentation at different levels and update it as you implement the contracts:

 - **A plain English description of the system**, describing the contracts' purpose and any assumptions about the codebase.
 - **Schema and architectural diagrams**, including contract interactions and the system's state machine.
-Use [Slither printers](https://github.com/crytic/slither/wiki/Printer-documentation) to generate these schemas.
+Use [Slither printers](https://github.com/crytic/slither/wiki/Printer-documentation) to help generate these schemas.
 - **Thorough code documentation**.
 Use the [Natspec format](https://solidity.readthedocs.io/en/develop/natspec-format.html) for Solidity.

 ### On-chain vs Off-chain Computation